Ash914027/fitness-tracking--app/README.md

 # 🏋️‍♂️ Fitness Tracking Application

-*A simple yet powerful app to monitor your workouts, count steps, and water intake.*
+*A simple yet powerful app to monitor your workouts, count steps, and water intake*

 ---